chrislattman/blogging-project/docs/terminal-commands/README.md

 `Ctrl + R` searches through your previous commands in your [`history`](#history) file (`~/.bash_history`).

 - Type in the phrase to search for, then enter `Ctrl + R` repeatedly to cycle through the results
+- Once you find the command, press enter to run it again or the escape key to modify the command before running it

 ### Run in background